Menu

 • Patient populations

-Cooperation arrangements with the relevant clinics provide access to the various patient cohorts that can be recruited from the outpatient clinics and wards at the University Hospital Bonn.
+Cooperations with the relevant departments of the University Hosptial provide access to the various patient cohorts that can be recruited from the outpatient clinics and wards of the University Hospital Bonn.

 Access to specific diagnostic and therapeutic facilities

-As a full-service hospital, the University Hospital Bonn comprises 38 clinics and 31 institutes and thus offers every option in terms of innovative patient care.
-These include diagnostic imaging and laboratory analysis methods as well as a wide range of surgical and interventional techniques for all patients, from newborns through to the very elderly.
-Trial projects in the Phase I Unit can also benefit from this expertise and the available personnel and infrastructure.
+As a maximum care hospital, the University Hospital Bonn comprises 38 clinics and 31 institutes and offers every option in terms of innovative patient care.
+These include diagnostic imaging and laboratory analysis methods as well as a wide range of surgical and interventional techniques for all patients, from newborns to the very elderly.
+Trial projects in the Phase I Unit can also benefit from this expertise and the available staff and infrastructure.

-Needless to say, the measurements that are particularly important in a trial project include radiological imaging (ultrasound, X-ray, computed tomography (CT), magnetic resonance imaging (MRI)), cardiac diagnostics (long-term ECG/blood pressure, echocardiography) pulmonary diagnostics (lung function) and obtaining cerebrospinal fluid samples
+The measurements particularly important in a trial project include radiological imaging (ultrasound, X-ray, computed tomography (CT), magnetic resonance imaging (MRI)), cardiac diagnostics (long-term ECG/blood pressure, echocardiography) pulmonary diagnostics (lung function) and obtaining cerebrospinal fluid samples.

 Partners at the University Hospital Bonn